Floorp-Projects/Floorp/docs/nspr/nspr_contributor_guide.rst

 The new test cases should be implemented in the style of other NSPR test cases.

-Test cases should prove that the added API items work as advertized.
+Test cases should prove that the added API items work as advertised.

 Test cases should serve as an example of how to use the API items.

 Test cases should provoke failure of every API item and report its failure.

-.. _Frequently_Asked_Questions_(FAQ):

 Frequently Asked Questions (FAQ)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~